Blog Post

 When it comes to IT automation, the Universal Automation Center’s core components align almost exactly with Gartner’s definition of a service orchestration and automation platform.
 According to Gartner,

-“Service orchestration and automation platforms (SOAPs)enable I&O leaders to design and implement business services through a combination of workflow orchestration, workload automation, and resource provisioning across an organization’s hybrid digital infrastructure.”
+“Service orchestration and automation platforms (SOAPs) enable I&O leaders to design and implement business services through a combination of workflow orchestration, workload automation, and resource provisioning across an organization’s hybrid digital infrastructure.”

 – Gartner 2021 SOAP Market Guide

 The Stonebranch Universal Automation Center was a service orchestration and automation platform before such a category of IT automation existed.
-In addition, Universal Automation Center offers endless open-source integration capabilities that removes limits on just how much of the business it can orchestrate.
+In addition, Universal Automation Center offers endless open-source integration capabilities that remove limits on just how much of the business it can orchestrate.
 UAC can also be easily installed as a SaaS offering fully in the cloud.

-Stonebranch has been building solutions that combine the power of workload automation with the end-to-end visibility and hybrid functionality of service orchestration platforms for over 20 years.
+Stonebranch has been building solutions that combine the power of workload automation with the end-to-end visibility and hybrid functionality of service orchestration platforms for over 25 years.

 Looking to the future of IT and IT automation, SOAPs will become essential components of the landscape of digital business.
 As you evaluate which vendor offers the SOAP that will best fit your enterprise-wide needs, consider the decision’s lasting impact on your organization.